gauntlt/gauntlt/README.md

 ## ROADMAP

+Gauntlt has been steady for some time now, but we are working on some new features.
+Join us on slack for more info.

-Gauntlt is under active development and we appreciate your suggestions and bug reports.
+We appreciate your suggestions and bug reports.
 We aim to be very responsive and friendly while adhering to a consistent design based on minimalism, simplicity and extensibility.

 ## LICENSE